 Have a nagging health question that doesn’t rise to the level of needing its own appointment?
-Your physical exam is the perfect time to ask your doctor anything that’s been on your mind.
+Your physical exam is the perfect time to ask your healthcare provider anything that’s been on your mind.

-“it’s a chance to come in and and bring up things that are bugging you,” Dr. Allan says, “whether it’s lingering health issue or something you read that you want your doctor’s opinion on.”
+“It’s a chance to come in and bring up things that are bugging you,” Dr. Allan says, “whether it’s a lingering health issue or something you read that you want your doctor’s opinion on.”

 If you’re healthy and in your 20s and 30s, Dr. Allan says you can come in every two years or so.
-Beyond that, though, you should make it an annual habit.
+But beyond that, you should make it an annual habit.

 “Getting a physical should be a regular occurrence as you hit age 40 and up,” he advises.